TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/3 TPK/Session 23.md

 Getting back in their saddles, they see some streamers ahead.
 Locke casts Gust of Wind and blows it away, but pushes his Triceratops too far.
 It's exhausted.

+In the market, Locke hops on a new Triceratops to speed up.
+Morgan and Brysh try to drink some Tej, but only Morgan grabs it successfully.
+She comes in first place, Locke comes in second, and Brysh in third.

 # Morgan's Vision
 Right as she finishes the race, Morgan feels a trickle of blood and falls unconscious.
 She feels hot mist as she appears to be on a stone tile floor in a greenhouse.